constellation-daq/Constellation/python/constellation/satellites/H5DataWriter/README.md

 individual package.
 See the example below for how to load data from files written in this way.

+The `H5DataWriter` sends out a Metric called `concurrent_reading_enabled`.
+Once this is `True`, a reader process can start processing the file.

+See below for an example on how to interpret the data structure.
+Examples on [how to implement a reader process can be found on the `h5py` homepage](https://docs.h5py.org/en/stable/swmr.html#examples).

 ## Example for loading data

 The following example shows how to load data stored in SWMR mode (see Configuration section above).